How to get new accounting clients

 The Wow Company recently attended a London event for small businesses who didn’t have an accountant.
 We spoke to twelve business owners there, and eventually signed three as new clients.

 We’ve always pitched ourselves as a firm that’s good for young businesses.
 We want to work for them and we know how to appeal to them.
-But Wow is 13 years old now.
-We’re an established business, which means we have to continually ensure we relate well to younger organizations.
+But we’re an established business now, which means we have to continually ensure we relate well to younger organizations.
 This was a great reminder of how to win their hearts and minds.

 Understanding the new-business headspace